zeoflow/memo/docs/README.md

 # Memo
-Simple key-value storage and secured library built for Android
+Android processing and secured library for managing SharedPreferences as key-value elements persistence efficiently and structurally.

 ### 1. Depend on our library